Children, Youth & Families

 The 988 Suicide & Crisis Lifeline is a 24/7, free, and confidential service for anyone experiencing mental health-related distress or thoughts of suicide.
 You can access help by calling, texting, or chatting online.

-Translation: Voice callers can access over 240 additional languages via Language Line Solutions (stay on the line or ask for an interpreter).
+Translation: Voice callers can access over 240 additional languages via Language Line Solutions (stay on the line and ask for an interpreter).

 Boys & Girls Clubs of America